Grammy Award for Best New Artist: Further information

 In 1961, Miriam Makeba became the first South African artist to be nominated.
 In 1969, José Feliciano became the first Puerto Rican and blind artist to be nominated and win the award.
 In 1986, A-ha became the first Norwegian artists to be nominated while Sade became the first Nigerian to be nominated and win.
 In 1993, Jon Secada became the first Cuban to be nominated.
 In 2004, Sean Paul became the first Jamaican to be nominated.
 In 2012, Nicki Minaj became the first Trinidadian to be nominated.
 In 2020, Rosalía became the first Spanish and first all Spanish-language artist to be nominated.
 In 2021, Kaytranada became the first Haitian to be nominated.
 In 2022, Arooj Aftab became the first Pakistani artist to be nominated.
 In 2026, Sophia, Yoonchae and Manon from Katseye, became the first Philippine, South Korean and Swiss artists to be nominated.

 1984 marked the first time that all of the nominees were from outside the United States (winner Culture Club, Eurythmics, Musical Youth, and Big Country were from the United Kingdom, and Men Without Hats were from Canada).

-Natalie Cole, A Taste of Honey, Jody Watley, Tracy Chapman, Mariah Carey, Arrested Development, Lauryn Hill, Alicia Keys, John Legend, Esperanza Spalding, Chance the Rapper, Megan Thee Stallion, Samara Joy and Victoria Monét are the only African Americans to win the award.
+Natalie Cole, A Taste of Honey, Jody Watley, Tracy Chapman, Mariah Carey, Arrested Development, Toni Braxton, Lauryn Hill, Alicia Keys, John Legend, Esperanza Spalding, Chance the Rapper, Megan Thee Stallion, Samara Joy and Victoria Monét are the only African Americans to win the award.

 Boy George of Culture Club, Tracy Chapman, Sam Smith, Billie Eilish, Megan Thee Stallion, Victoria Monét, and Chappell Roan are the only LGBT+ artists to win the award.

 David Crosby and Carl Palmer hold the distinction of being the only artists to be nominated twice for this award.
 Palmer was nominated both times as a member of a supergroup: Emerson, Lake & Palmer and Asia, while Crosby was nominated as a member of The Byrds and won as a member of the supergroup Crosby, Stills & Nash.

 Eight artists who have been nominated for Best New Artist have later been awarded the Grammy Lifetime Achievement Award: The Beatles (1965, 2014), Chicago (1970, 2020), Cream (1969, 2006), Jefferson Airplane (1968, 2016), Antônio Carlos Jobim (1965, 2012), Led Zeppelin, (1970, 2005), Leontyne Price (1961, 1989), and John Prine (1972, 2020).